Salaamun alaykum, dear readers!

 So, what is the message that the Messenger of the Covenant was sent with?

-His first and primary mission given by God was to confirm all scriptures of God, including the Quran, as stated in verse 3:81.
+His first and primary mission given by God was to confirm the Quran and all previous scriptures of God as the truth, beyond all doubts, as stated in verse 3:81.

 - When God informed him in 1980 that he is a messenger, and that verse 36:3 referred to him.